 will be the action of $\tau\stb$ on the morphism $(\widehat{\psi},\psi)$, and is such that $\widehat{\tau\stb{\psi}}$ acts by postcomposing the triangles with $(\widehat{\psi},\psi)$.
 Thus equation~\refs{eqassumptionunivmappingprop} holds.

-By \prox\ref{univmappingproplaxadj}, as $\lambda$ is always the identity, then $\tau\stb$ extends to an oplax functor, that can be easily checked to be a $2$-functor (it acts by postcomposition), $\eps$ extends to a $2$-natural transformation, $\eta$ extends to a lax natural transformation and there exists a modification $t$ such that $\tau\stb$ is a right semi-lax right adjoint to $\tau\st$.
+By \prox\ref{univmappingproplaxadj}, as $\lambda$ is always the identity, $\tau\stb$ extends to an oplax functor, that can be easily checked to be a $2$-functor (it acts by postcomposition), $\eps$ extends to a $2$-natural transformation, $\eta$ extends to a lax natural transformation and there exists a modification $t$ such that $\tau\stb$ is a right-semi-lax right adjoint to $\tau\st$.
 It is easy to check that $t$ is the identity.